itswadesh/anne-docs2/docs/admin-manual.md

 ##### Pin codes serve and Food item

 Here admin can enable or disable serving only to specific pin codes.
-Vendor can also enable food type product.
+The vendor can also enable food-type products.

 ![Image](./anne/store-profile5.png)